-There are numerous debt consolidation loans for individuals that work in healthcare.
+There are numerous debt consolidation loans for nurses and other individuals that work in healthcare.
 Borrowers could consolidate using personal loans, home equity loans, or balance transfer loans.

 Almost everyone is struggling with some type of debt.
 USA Today reports that consumer debt balances increased to $17.06 trillion in 2023!1 If you need help paying down your outstanding debt, know that a debt consolidation loan can potentially help you save money and reduce your financial stress.